Skip to content

 Don't Overcrowd the Basket

-This is the single biggest mistake beginners make.
-The hot air needs to circulate completely around food.
-If you stuff the basket full, you're essentially blocking airflow and turning your air fryer into a weak oven.
-Cook in batches if needed—it takes 5 extra minutes but produces dramatically better results.
+This is the single biggest mistake beginners make — and honestly, most people keep making it.
+The hot air needs to circulate completely around your food.
+Stuff the basket full and you're basically blocking airflow, turning your air fryer into a weak oven.
+Cook in batches if needed.
+It takes 5 extra minutes and the difference is dramatic.

 Shake or Flip Halfway Through

-For items like fries, wings, or vegetables, shake the basket once at the halfway point.
-For items like fish or chicken breasts that you can't shake, flip them.
-This ensures even browning and cooking on all sides.
+For fries, wings, or vegetables, shake the basket once at the halfway point.
+For fish or chicken breasts that you can't shake, flip them.
+You'll get even browning all the way around instead of one pale side.

 Pat Food Dry Before Cooking

 Moisture on the surface prevents browning and crisping.
-Use paper towels to dry chicken, fish, and vegetables before placing them in the basket.
-For frozen items, let them sit at room temperature for 5 minutes to let surface ice melt slightly, then pat dry.
+Pat chicken, fish, and vegetables dry with paper towels before they go in the basket.
+This is the part most people skip.
+For frozen items, let them sit at room temperature for 5 minutes so the surface ice melts slightly, then pat dry.

 Use Oil Spray, Not Cooking Spray

-Most cooking sprays (like PAM) have additives that build up in the air fryer and affect taste.
-Buy an oil mister bottle and fill it with quality olive or vegetable oil.
-A light spray before cooking gives you crispy results and healthier meals than heavy oil.
+Most cooking sprays (like PAM) have additives that build up inside your air fryer and eventually affect the taste of your food.
+Buy an oil mister bottle and fill it with good olive or vegetable oil instead.
+A light spray before cooking is all you need — you'll get crispy results without drenching everything.

 Use a Meat Thermometer

-Air fryer cooking times vary based on food thickness, your specific model, and exact temperature settings.
-A meat thermometer ($10) removes all guesswork: chicken to 165°F, pork to 145°F, beef burgers to 160°F, fish to 145°F. This is non-negotiable for food safety.
+Air fryer times vary by food thickness, your specific model, and exact temperature settings.
+A meat thermometer — seriously, they're about $10 — removes all guesswork.
+Chicken to 165°F, pork to 145°F, beef burgers to 160°F, fish to 145°F. Trust me on this one: it's the most useful kitchen tool you can buy.

 Parchment and Air Fryer Racks Expand Possibilities

-Parchment paper (the kind with holes, for air fryers) lets you cook delicate items like cheese or donuts without them sticking.
-Tiered racks double your cooking capacity—you can cook two thin layers at once by placing the rack in the middle of the basket.
+Parchment paper (get the kind with holes — it's made specifically for air fryers) lets you cook delicate stuff like cheese or donuts without them sticking or falling apart.
+Tiered racks are also worth picking up.
+You can cook two thin layers at once, which effectively doubles your capacity.

 Common Air Fryer Mistakes to Avoid

 Mistake #1: Skipping preheating.
 Air fryers need 3-5 minutes to preheat, just like ovens.
-Skipping this costs you time in the long run because food doesn't brown properly.
-Preheat every time.
+Skip it and your food won't brown properly right out of the gate.
+Preheat every time — it's worth the few minutes.

-Mistake #2: Cooking frozen food straight from the freezer.
-Many frozen foods come out soggy if you don't adjust for frozen status.
-Usually, you need to increase temp by 10°F and time by 30-50%.
-Check your specific frozen food package for guidance—manufacturers test these things.
+Mistake #2: Cooking frozen food straight from the freezer without adjusting.
+Many frozen foods come out soggy if you don't account for the frozen state.
+You'll usually need to bump up the temp by 10°F and the time by 30-50%.
+Check the package — manufacturers actually test this stuff.

 Mistake #3: Using wet batter or liquid sauces.
-Air fryers can't handle wet batters well—they drip into the heating element and make a mess.
-Breaded items work great (the breading is dry), but don't try to cook tempura-style wet batter.
-Save sauces for after cooking.
+Wet batters drip into the heating element and make a mess.
+Breaded items work great (dry coating, no problem), but don't try tempura-style wet batter.
+Add sauces after cooking, not before.

 Mistake #4: Not adjusting for food thickness.
 A thin chicken fillet cooks much faster than a thick breast.
-The formula gives you a starting point, but you need to check for doneness, especially the first time you cook something.
+The formula gives you a starting point, but check for doneness — especially the first time you try something new.
 Thinner = less time, thicker = more time.

 When the Formula Doesn't Apply